arontaupe/aron.petau.net/_pages/portfolio.md

 coding:
   - image_path: assets/images/sample_cos_sim.png
     title: "Computervision and Neural Networks"
-    excerpt: "Some examples of explorations into machine learning and AI using Python I did during the Bachelor."
+    excerpt: "Some examples of explorations into machine learning and AI using Python I did during the Bachelor's in Osnabrück. "
     url: "/coding/"
     btn_label: "More"
     btn_class: "btn--primary"